Why My Brain Starts Working When It’s Time to Sleep

 Why Does This Even Happen?

-Here’s the simple truth: during the day, we’re busy surviving.
+Here is the simple truth: during the day, we are busy surviving.

 We move from task to task.